purvalpatel/opensource-Observability-tools/README.md

 Step by step flow:
 ---

-1. Instrumentation
+1. Instrumentation:

+Applications are instrumented to generate telemetry:

+- Metrics
+- Logs
+- Traces

-- `OpenTelemetry` SDK to Auto-instrument HTTP requests.
+`OpenTelemetry` SDK to Auto-instrument HTTP requests.

 2. Collection
 - Gather telemetry from all services.